Photo: Ron and Zoe

 Travel around the globe continues to mature and offer options for travelers wishing their journeys to be as eco-friendly, people-friendly, and place-friendly as possible.

 While there are few standard definitions used by locals and visitors alike, most travelers simply want to have a good trip that causes no harm and most locals want to please visitors who are themselves respectful.

 A growing number of travelers want their journeys to be less invasive and more beneficial to the local community.
 They want to better understand the culture of the places they visit.
 Responsible travel is about treating others the way they wish to be treated.
 While tourism campaigns have long touted ‘destinations’ — in fact we are simply entering a place that is someone else’s home.

 How to …

 Once you arrive, here are a few things visitors can do:

-LEARN THE LANGUAGE – Learn and use a few words starting with ‘hello’ and ‘thank you.’
-If you have the time, take a language class.
+Learn the language – Learn and use a few words starting with ‘hello’ and ‘thank you.’
+Bonus points for Indigenous languages.

-BE RESPECTFUL OF INDIGENOUS PEOPLE – Traditional land owners should be acknowledged.
-Aboriginal and Indigenous people working in tourism take their reole of welcoming visitors very seriously.
+Be respectful of Indigenous Peoples – Traditional land owners should be acknowledged.
+Aboriginal and Indigenous people working in tourism take their role of welcoming visitors very seriously.
 Recognize their connection to the land and learn to see the world differently.

-TAKE BOOKS AND LEAVE BOOKS – Global understanding could vastly be improved if we took (and left) better books on our trips!
+Take books and leave books (that people want) – Global understanding could vastly be improved if we took (and left) better books on our trips!
+If you have academic leanings, find out if the local libraries can use more technical materials and take them something they can use.
 Once you have decided where you are traveling, email locals and ask if you can bring something.
 It’s a variation of the Platinum Rule (Do unto others as they would like to have you do unto them).
-If you have academic leanings, find out if the local libraries can use more technical materials and take them something they can use.